project-chip/matter.js/packages/matter.js/src/node/README.md

 });

 await node.close();
 ```

 > [!NOTE]
 >
-> `bringOnline` starts a node and waits for it to go online. `close` shuts the node down and releases its resources.
+> `start` starts a node and waits for it to go online. `close` shuts the node down and releases its resources.

 ### Further reading